Machines & Phases

 We can also work across each row in this framework to quickly identify the basket of metrics that are likely to be most important at each stage of the business…

-In the early-stage we measure active users, our sales funnel and cashflows.
+In the beginning we measure user activity, our sales funnel and cash flows.

 As growth accelerates we measure net promoters, net new revenue and cost-to-acquire, plus team engagement.

-And, as the business matures we measure customer retention and churn, lifetime value (or perhaps more usefully average contract value) and return on investment.
+As the business matures we measure customer retention and churn, lifetime value (or, perhaps more usefully, average contract value) and return on investment.

-2. See: Lean Analytics by Alistair Croll & Benjamin Yoskovitz, specifically chapter 5 where these three phases are described as:
+2. Lean Analytics by Alistair Croll & Benjamin Yoskovitz, specifically chapter 5 describes three phases:

 • Product Development